empowerfinance/food-cards/README.md

 For this project, you are implementing a simple food card system called food me.
 The product is simple:  The user is initially show a list of 4 food cards.

-* The user is show a list of 4 cards
+* The user is shown a list of 4 cards
 * Each card has a picture of the food on the front, and has the title and description on the back.
 Each food item also has a collection of tags.
-* When a card first load it displays the "front" with an image.
-Tapping on the card flips it to its back.
+* When a card first loads, it displays the "front" with an image.
+Tapping on the card flips it to it's back.
 * The user can tap the "Get More" button to get additional cards in their feed.
 * At the top of the feed, there are are a collection of filters.
 Tapping one one of these filters will show only the cards that match.

 You can use any tools or frameworks you are comfortable with to complete this task.
 The end result should be a working app + source, that can be built and run on the interviewer's machine.